-Regular visits mean that we can detect issues such as dental decay, gum disease and chronic infection in the early stages minimising the need for complex treatments later on.
-We recommend that you come for a routine examination every 6 months.
+Regular visits mean that we can detect issues such as dental decay, gum disease and chronic infection early minimising the need for complex treatments later on.
+We recommend that you come for a routine examination and cleaning at least every 6 months.

-And your oral health is also linked to your general health and well-being.
-Recent studies have shown that chronic infection of the gums or teeth can increase the risk of cardiovascular disease, including infection of the lining of the heart and heart valves (endocarditis), and during pregnancy to premature birth.
-Current research is looking at potential links to dementia.
+Do you know that your oral health is linked to your general health and well-being?
+Recent studies have shown that chronic infection of the gums or teeth can increase your risk of cardiovascular disease, including infection of the lining of the heart and heart valves (endocarditis), and during pregnancy to premature birth.

 So, looking after your teeth and gums benefits all of you.
-Not just your smile.
+Not just your teeth and smile.

 Here is our 8 point check covering every aspect of your oral health.